Human population planning: Pro-natalist policies

 In 1946, Poland introduced a tax on childlessness, discontinued in the 1970s, as part of natalist policies in the Communist government.
 From 1941 to the 1990s, the Soviet Union had a similar tax to replenish the population losses incurred during the Second World War.

 The Socialist Republic of Romania under Nicolae Ceaușescu severely repressed abortion, (the most common birth control method at the time) in 1966, and forced gynecological revisions and penalties for unmarried women and childless couples.

 The surge of the birth rate taxed the public services received by the decreței 770 ("Scions of the Decree 770") generation.
 A consequence of Ceaușescu's natalist policy is that large numbers of children ended up living in orphanages, because their parents could not cope.
 The vast majority of children who lived in the communist orphanages were not actually orphans, but were simply children whose parents could not afford to raise them.
 The Romanian Revolution of 1989 preceded a fall in population growth.

 Balanced birth policies

 Nativity in the Western world dropped during the interwar period.
 Swedish sociologists Alva and Gunnar Myrdal published Crisis in the Population Question in 1934, suggesting an extensive welfare state with universal healthcare and childcare, to increase overall Swedish birth rates, and level the number of children at a reproductive level for all social classes in Sweden.
 Swedish fertility rose throughout World War II (as Sweden was largely unharmed by the war) and peaked in 1946.

 Modern practice by country

 Australia

-Australia currently offers fortnightly Family Tax Benefit payments plus a free immunization scheme, and recently proposed to pay all child care costs for women who want to work.
+Australia currently offers fortnightly Family Tax Benefit payments, a Child Care Subsidy based on income and other circumstances, and free immunizations.